Location Analysis: Peterborough-Stamford Wild Hunt - Part Four

 Because, yes, the conspiracy-minded may have noticed certain parallels between John Fisher's account of Lady Margaret's miracle birth and John the Fisherman's account of another miracle birth.

-They may also have noticed - along with even the most orthodox minds - that despite failing to quite surpass the Virgin Mary in the miraculous birth department, Lady Margaret worked as hard as Mary at spreading Christian doctrine.
+They may also have noticed - along with even the most orthodox minds - that as well as being a close second to the Virgin Mary in the miraculous birth department, Lady Margaret also worked as hard as the Good Lady at spreading Christian doctrine.

 From The Sweeting Lecture on the history of Maxey: